-The Wildlife Dangerous Tree Assessor Certificate Program consists of three modules that provide specialized training in proper assessment and procedures for resolving wildlife danger trees in specific forestry and industry-related operations.
+The Wildlife Dangerous Tree Assessor Certificate Program consists of three modules that provide specialized training in proper assessment and procedures for resolving wildlife dangerous trees in specific forestry and industry-related operations.

 Forest Harvesting & Silviculture Module